hiruGamage/Bysg.uk/README.md

 ## 💡 About
 This is the source code for my personal portfolio site.
-It includes my latest creative work, social links, and contact info — designed and coded by **Hiru**.
+It includes my latest creative work, social links, and contact info.

 ---